 Even if you decide to wait until early summer to let a fresh breeze blow through your home, you could still be causing yourself allergy grief.
 Grass, tree, and ragweed pollens “thrive” during warm days and cool nights, and if you add a little bit of wind to a brisk evening, you could have a surge of pollen spores suddenly spreading through your house like wildfire.

-While it may seem like a drag to keep your windows closed, it’s a precaution that will help your allergy symptoms in the long run!
-And just because you deal with seasonal allergies, doesn’t mean you have to cut yourself off from outside entirely.
+While it may seem like a drag to keep your windows closed, it’s a precaution that will help your allergy symptoms!
+And just because you have to deal with seasonal allergies, that doesn’t mean you have to cut yourself off from outside entirely.
 You can still enjoy the outdoors on a beautiful day; it just takes a little bit of planning.
 This planning includes checking the pollen count before going outside and taking a shower and washing your clothes as soon as you come in from outdoor activities.

-Another way to ease the discomfort from seasonal allergy symptoms?
-Keep a box of Breathe Right Nasal Strips on your bedside table for when allergy-induced nasal congestion is affecting your sleep.
-Effective, drug-free, and easy to apply, Breathe Right nasal strips open your nose to relieve snoring and nighttime nasal congestion due to colds and allergies.
+Another way to ease the discomfort caused by seasonal allergy symptoms?
+Keep a box of Breathe Right® Nasal Strips on your bedside table for when allergy-induced nasal congestion is affecting your sleep.
+Effective, drug-free, and easy to apply, Breathe Right nasal strips open your nose to relieve snoring and nighttime nasal congestion due to allergies.